xgleich1/starship/README.txt

 * I am an android developer by trade and have no idea how C# works.
 Would love lot's of feedback to improve!

+---------- The goal was achieved after 1,5 years ----------

+Starship was controlled to follow a flight inspired by SN10's.

+/Controlled Flight Viewed From The Back.mp4 /Controlled Flight Viewed From The Top.mp4.mp4 /Controlled Flight Viewed From The Bottom.mp4.mp4